SFU-CMPT-201/lecture-notes/12-basic-crypto.md

 * SSH key pairs are typically used for SSH authentication.
 This is a different way of authenticating yourself to a server than using a password.
 * The way it works is the following.
-On the server machine (i.e., the machine that you want to SSH in to), you can add your public key to the `authorized_keys` file.
+On the server machine (i.e., the machine that you want to SSH into), you can add your public key to the `authorized_keys` file.
 This file is located in the `$HOME/.ssh/` directory in your home directory (on the server machine).
 The `authorized_keys` file contains a list of public keys that are allowed for public/private key pair authentication.
 On the client side, you need to have your private key under the `$HOME/.ssh/` directory (on the client